magyardanielmark/sudo-sold/README.md

 # Sudo-Sold

-Welcome to TechGearHub, the ultimate e-commerce platform for computer and tech enthusiasts.
+Welcome to SudoSold, the ultimate e-commerce platform for computer and tech enthusiasts.
 Our mission is to provide a seamless online shopping experience for all your computer-related needs.

 ## Features